Full & Partial Dentures – Torrance, CA

 It is important to know that if you choose to move forward with implant-retained dentures, there is a good chance your insurance company will not cover the cost of treatment.
 Because these are still viewed by many insurers as a “need” and not a “medical necessity,” you may be expected to seek alternative ways to pay for your treatment.
 Whether it is through CareCredit, credit card, or cash, we can help you get the care you need.

 Dentures – FAQs

 Are you ready to restore your full, healthy, beautiful smile?
 Our team at Blue Coast Dental are the professionals to trust with dentures.
-If you’d like a bit more information before scheduling an appointment with Dr. Hamzehpour and Dr. Refela, feel free to keep reading for the answers to the most frequently asked questions we get from patients.
+If you’d like a bit more information before scheduling an appointment with Dr. Hamzehpour and Dr. Galvan, feel free to keep reading for the answers to the most frequently asked questions we get from patients.
 However, if you have a specific question on your mind, don’t hesitate to contact our office so our knowledgeable staff can help!

 Do I Brush Dentures Like Regular Teeth?

 Yes and no. Cleaning dentures is similar in that they should be brushed after each meal to remove food particles, plaque, and debris.
 However, there are a few additional steps you need to take to keep them in pristine condition.
 First, you should use a denture-friendly toothpaste and toothbrush since traditional ones are too abrasive.
 Next, soak your dentures at night to keep them clean and prevent their shape from warping.
 Lastly, take special care to remove leftover adhesive, which can cling to the dentures even after they’ve been removed.

 Will Dentures Change How I Speak?